aarodrigues/blockchain_notary_solidity/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Tools

-This project was build on linux operational system using NodeJS v10.15.1, NPM 6.9.0, Infura, Web3js and Truffle Framework v5.0.5.
+This project was build on linux operational system using the following tools:

+* NodeJS v10.15.1
+* NPM 6.9.0
+* Infura
+* Truffle Framework v5.0.5.

 ### Installing